 How safe are school buses?
 Top

 According to the National Safety Council, school buses are the safest form of ground transportation.
-In fact they are about 40 times safer then the family car.
+In fact they are about 40 times safer than the family car.

 The bus didn't show up on time.
 How long should my child wait at the stop?
 Top

-Who do I call with a transportation problem after hours?
+Who do I call with a transportation emergency after hours?
 Top

 Call School Safety and Security at (480) 472-1150.
 School Safety and Security has a listing of contact telephone numbers for transportation supervisors and are able to contact staff members to handle any type of situation regarding school buses.

 School buses are 40 times safer than the family car.
 The school bus is the only mode of transportation that has been reducing accidents, injuries and fatalities while increasing the number of vehicles, miles and passengers annually.